davidly/ntvdm/README.md

 I've tested it with:

-    Turbo Pascal 1.00A and apps it creates
-    Turbo Pascal 3.02A and apps it creates
+    Turbo Pascal 1.00A, 3.02A, 5.5, and 7.0.
+The apps including debugging and apps they create.
-    Turbo Pascal 5.5 (including the debugger) and apps it creates Masm V1.10
+    Masm V1.10
     Link V2.00 and apps it creates
     Debug.com for MS-DOS 2.0.
 Breakpoints and single-stepping work.
     QuickBasic (qbx.exe) 7.1 interpreter and apps the compiler creates QBasic (qbasic.exe) 1.1 interpreter
     WordStar Professional Release 4 for DOS
-    GWBasic in both command-line and full-screen text mode Brief 3.1. -k must be passed on the Brief command line to enable "compatible" keyboard handling ExeHr.exe: Microsoft (R) EXE File Header Utility  Version 2.01
+    GWBasic in both teletype and full-screen text mode Brief 3.1. -k must be passed on the Brief command line to enable "compatible" keyboard handling ExeHr.exe: Microsoft (R) EXE File Header Utility  Version 2.01
     BC.exe: Microsoft Basic compiler 7.10, part of Quick Basic.